ahopkins/mayim/docs/src/guide/sqlfiles.md

 - `update_<something>.sql`
 - `delete_<something>.sql`

+As you can see, usually you will simply name your methods and the SQL files the same.

 **Make sure you name your files properly.**

 But, what if none of these names work for you?
 Mayim will also load any SQL files that are prefixed with a known prefix, for example: `mayim_<something>.sql`.
 Just note, if you do this then the `mayim_` prefix is pulled off of the method name.